Search the site

 LIFI-01/A (ex L-FIL-LET/12)

-She is currently a member of the research group for the European Research Council (ERC) Advanced Grants 2020 project entitled “Graff-IT, ‘Writing on the Margins.
-Graffiti in Italy, 7th to 16th century’” (April 22, 2021).
+She is currently a member of the research team for the European Research Council (ERC) Advanced Grants 2020 project entitled “Graff-IT, Writing on the Margins.
+Graffiti in Italy, 7th to 16th century” (April 22, 2021).

-She was National Scientific Coordinator (PI) and coordinator of the lead unit at the University for Foreigners of Perugia from January 12, 2021, for the PRIN project “PHRAME - Phraseological Complexity Measures in Learner Italian.
-Integrating eye tracking, computational and learner corpus methods to develop second language pedagogical resources,” Project Code 20178XXKFY, replacing the originator Stefania Spina.
+She was National Scientific Coordinator (PI) and coordinator of the lead unit at the University for Foreigners of Perugia from January 12, 2021, for the PRIN project “PHRAME - Phraseological Complexity Measures in learner Italian.
+Integrating eye tracking, computational and learner corpus methods to develop second language pedagogical resources,” project code 20178XXKFY, replacing the originator Stefania Spina.

 2025/2026